mahoney1/VSCodeTutorial/README.md

 }
 ```

-🚧🚧🚧 Note: the chaincode has been updated to the following,
+🚧🚧🚧 Note: the smart contract has been updated to the following,
 but the following gifs don't reflect that - don't worry, if you have
-the below chaincode, you are all good!
+the following code, you are all good!

 ```
 async transaction1(ctx, arg1) {